-Hot on the heels of the Tesla Model Y, Fisker Inc. unveiled an electric SUV.
-Fisker promised a base price of under $40,000, putting the unnamed vehicle in the same price range as the Tesla, which starts at $39,000.
-The Fisker SUV will launch in the second half of 2021 as one of three planned mass-market electric cars from the company.
+Fisker wants to ensure the Tesla Model Y doesn’t enjoy a monopoly in the electric crossover segment when it enters production in 2021.
+The company is developing a rival model it plans to sell for under $40,000, putting the unnamed vehicle in the same price range as its Tesla-badged nemesis, which starts at $39,000.
+Fisker’s model will arrive during the second half of 2021 as one of three planned electric cars from the company.

-The Fisker SUV will feature standard all-wheel drive, with one electric motor powering each axle.
-Fisker promises an 80-kilowatt-hour lithium-ion battery pack affording around 300 miles of range, but is keeping other details under wraps for now.
-Note that Fisker is also developing solid-state batteries as an alternative to lithium-ion chemistry, but those batteries will be reserved for the costlier EMotion.
+The Fisker crossover will feature standard all-wheel drive, with one electric motor powering each axle.
+Fisker hinted at an 80-kilowatt-hour lithium-ion battery pack affording around 300 miles of range, but it’s keeping other details under wraps for now.
+Note that its engineering department is also developing solid-state batteries as an alternative to lithium-ion chemistry, but those batteries will be reserved for the costlier EMotion.
 Fisker has said the EMotion, which is expected to sell for over $100,000, will have a range of more than 500 miles.